Precision Enhancement in Transient Quantum Thermometry:Cold-Probe Bias and Its Removal: Preliminaries

 corresponding to the temperature $T$.
 Note that throughout the manuscript, we work in natural units with $\hbar = k_B = 1$, where $\hbar$ denotes Planck’s constant and $k_B$ is the Boltzmann constant.
 After a time $t$, the composite system evolves as

-Since the probe is weakly coupled to a large bosonic environment, we invoke a series of standard approximations to derive an effective equation of motion for the reduced state of the probe.
+Since the probe is weakly coupled to a large bosonic environment, a series of standard approximations is invoked to derive an effective equation of motion for the reduced state of the probe.
 First, under the \emph{Born approximation}, the system-bath coupling is assumed to be sufficiently weak such that system-bath correlations remain negligible throughout the evolution, and the joint state can be approximated as

 Second, the \emph{Markov approximation} is justified by assuming that the bath relaxation (or correlation) time $t_R$ is much shorter than the characteristic relaxation time of the probe, $t_S$.
 This separation of time scales,